melwinmpk/AmazonBooks_DataPipeline/README.md

 </ul>

-<p>Scraping few pages of Books on the Amazone website using Scrapy Library.
-Automating the entire process using Airflow
-Loading it into Mysql Database</p>
 <p><b>Important Note:</b> In this project we are scraping a few pages for learning purposes Only.</p>

 <img width="1009" alt="image" src="https://github.com/melwinmpk/AmazonBooks_DataPipeline/assets/25386607/8b987143-52b7-47db-a73e-3fa177791eca"><br>